imi-htw/IMI-Maps/README.md

 $ source ~/.bashrc
 $ gem install docker-sync thor

+# Build the development environment
+$ ./docker-tool development build

 # start the development environment
 $ ./docker-tool development start

-# Open the application in your browser
+# Open the application in your browser (run this in a new shell)
+$ eval $(docker-machine env development)
 $ open http://$(docker-machine ip development)